How do I contact someone in the Dean’s office?

 When does registration open?

-Typically, registration for Fall/Winter courses opens in late May while registration for Spring/Summer courses opens in late February.
+Typically, registration for Fall/Winter courses opens in June while registration for Spring/Summer courses opens in March.
 The Registrar’s office sends out a registration reminder to inform students when they can begin to register for courses.

 For a list of important dates please refer to the Registrar’s Office website.